Vyctor661/Sandu-Victor/README.md

 # Sandu-Victor
-My portofolio made using jQuery JS and HTML and CSS
+My portofolio made using jQuery JS and HTML and CSS.